hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/131__Kalyan.md

  doctrinal reasons alone.

- ​That very
+ That very
- doctrine has been proven to be wrong by ​Appayya Dikshita saying that the reasons for which Shiva is set aside as a jIva applied to Rama or Krishna also.
+ doctrine has been proven to be wrong by Appayya Dikshita saying that the reasons for which Shiva is set aside as a jIva applied to Rama or Krishna also.
  On a related